Art of Therapist Aid

 Lastly, seek support.
 This could be from a therapist, a support group, or loved ones.
 Talking about your worries can help to reduce them, and others may be able to provide perspective or advice.

 Anxiety is a normal human reaction to stress.
 It is the body’s natural defense mechanism, preparing us to face or flee from danger.
-However, when anxiety becomes excessive or out of proportion to the situation, it can interfere with daily activities and become a mental health disorder.
+Anxiety can sometimes be too strong or not appropriate for the situation.
+When this happens, it can interfere with daily life.
+This can lead to mental health problems.

 Real-life Examples of Challenging Anxious Thoughts